 A major time factor in the common workflow of a molecular biologist is to compare sequences to each other and find the best fitting alignment.
-High-quality alignment algorithms such as Smith-Waterman alignment have almost been replaced by "average-quality yet fast" heuristic approaches such as BLAST because of their long execution times.
+High-quality alignment algorithms, such as Smith-Waterman alignment, have almost been replaced by "average-quality yet fast" heuristic approaches, such as BLAST, because of their long execution times.

 SciEngines is excited to provide a highly efficient and scalable implementation of the Smith-Waterman algorithm for any computer of the RIVYERA line.
-With speeds up to 6 TCUPS per computer, this exact, high quality alignment method has become practical again, also in the context of next generation sequencing scenarios, and helps avoid time-consuming elimination of false positives or missing crucial information.
+With speeds up to 6 TCUPS per computer, this exact, high quality alignment method has become practical again, also in the context of next generation sequencing scenarios, and helps to avoid time-consuming elimination of false positives or missing crucial information.

 Main features of the accelerated Smith-Waterman:

 User-definable scoring matrix.
 Use NUC22 or your own.

 Calculation of reverse complement supported.

 Possibility to define multiple query files and multiple database files for comparison.